 Do you like observing nature?
 Then make your observations count!
 The City Nature Challenge is a friendly worldwide competition among cities to see whose residents can spot and identify the most wildlife.
-Join the City Nature Challenge and become a community scientist!
-Continue reading below to learn more!
+Join the CNC and become a community scientist!
+Continue reading below or watch this video to learn more!

 If you would like to be involved with the Greater Phoenix 2022 City Nature Challenge please subscribe to our email list above to receive email updates!